thishitshome/learning-from-incidents/README.md

 # Thanks so much for your interest in this presentation!
 I hope to cover some of the nuance of the content here to balance out what might at first glance seem provocative.

-It’s really hard to introduce these concepts without sounding dogmatic!
+It’s really hard to introduce these concepts without sounding dogmatic.
 It’s really easy to interpret this stuff as “We’re all doing it wrong and need to throw out everything!”

 That’s not the point of this talk!
 What I want to point out is that the tools and methods we have aren’t designed to solve every problem.